cyber-robot1/Embedded-Systems-Diploma/Tasks/Task 1/3/README.md

-Write a C Program to implement a simple calculator with only the four basic operations:
+Write a C Program to implement a simple calculator with only the five basic operations:

 (Addition "+" - Subtraction "-" - Multiplication "*" - Division "/" - Reminder "%")